devyndamonster/OtherLoader/README.md

 # OtherLoader
 #### A whole new loader!

-Other loader is an asset loader for H3VR, which functions similarly to other loaders like LSIIC.
+OtherLoader is an asset loader for H3VR, which functions similarly to other loaders like LSIIC.

 #### Why should you use OtherLoader?
 - It supports custom ammo